yiruyang2025/yiruyang2025.github.io/_projects/5_project.md

 <br>

-## A Camera Self-calibration System with Multi-sensor Signal Fusion / Space and more long-tail seneraios
+## A Camera Self-calibration System with Multi-sensor Signal Fusion / Space, under-water and more long-tail seneraios

 - The important thing is not the formula, but `multi-sensor = multiple observations constraining the same latent state`